 Generali committed to empowering refugees to set up 500 new businesses by 2020.
 Through The Human Safety Net, Generali’s new initiative for its communities, Generali is harnessing entrepreneurship to enable refugees in Europe to create their own jobs.
 Through work, refugees can take back their dignity and build new livelihoods that secure a decent life for themselves and their families.

-Starting in Germany and France, refugees can access a competitive 6-8 month program of incubation, training and funding to equip them with the skills, resources and tools for becoming successful entrepreneurs.
+Starting in Germany and France, refugees can access a competitive 6- to 8-month program of incubation, training and funding to equip them with the skills, resources and tools for becoming successful entrepreneurs.

-Goldman Sachs committed to donating $7.5 million to support refugees in partnership with leading NGOs, including UNHCR.
-Specifically, Goldman will provide support to organizations delivering critical humanitarian aid, including food, shelter, urgent medical care, and trauma support; help ensure refugee children have access to consistent education and safe learning facilities throughout camps in and around Syria; create a new online 10,000 Women program that will teach entrepreneurial and business skills; and support positive refugee integration in European host countries by providing English language, employability skills, and other training opportunities.
+Goldman Sachs Gives committed to donating $7.5 million to support refugees in partnership with leading NGOs, including UNHCR.
+Specifically, Goldman provides support to organizations delivering critical humanitarian aid, including food, shelter, urgent medical care, and trauma support; ensures refugee children have access to consistent education and safe learning facilities throughout camps in and around Syria; and supports positive refugee integration in European host countries by providing English language, employability skills, and other training opportunities

 Google committed to providing new funding and technical expertise to organizations enabling 10,000 out-of-school primary school-aged refugees in Lebanon to access free formal education through a new primary school classroom model in 2017.

 Henry Schein committed, over the next three years, to donating $350K in essential health care products to an international aid organization to support volunteer physicians providing care to Syrian refugees in Europe and the Middle East.
 Henry Schein will also donate $100,000 in oral care products to support volunteer dentists treating refugees, and 7,500 health and hygiene kits for refugees living in camps, including specialized kits for women and girls.